Difference between Onshore and Offshore

 Offshore financial environments refers to a center or company that conducts its business outside of the country it is incorporated in.
-An offshore company is a company that is incorporated in a foreign jurisdiction or country whereby its transactions are conducted outside the borders of its own country.
+An offshore company is a company that is incorporated in a foreign country or jurisdiction whereby its transactions are conducted outside the borders of its own country.

-Certain favourable offshore jurisdictions have created ideal environments for offshore companies which offer numerous advantages such as reduced taxes, lower costs, greater privacy, and more corporate flexibility.
+Certain favourable offshore jurisdictions have created ideal environments for offshore businesses which offer numerous advantages such as reduced taxes, lower costs, greater privacy, and more corporate flexibility.
 The incentive for these jurisdictions is that they are able to attract a significant amount of government fees and foreign capital and therefore benefit from the increased financial inflows.